Hadrien-Cornier/ai-chat-obsidian/README.md

 - [X] display loading bar when indexing in the status bar at the bottom.
 - [X] display a loading bar in chatbox
 - [X] make icon toggle when current file is indexed and hasn't been modified
+- [X] add a command to index all documents in the vault

 # Upcoming features
 - [ ] add tool that can query the internet for information